ohyeslk/Software-for-The-Analysis-of-3D-Biological-Data-Sets/README.md

-The pdf file is the project reporter of Software-for-The-Analysis-of-3D-Biological-Data-Sets.
+The pdf file(SOFTWARE FOR THE ANALYSIS OF 3D BIOLOGICAL DATA SETS) is the project reporter of Software-for-The-Analysis-of-3D-Biological-Data-Sets.
+The Report_User's Manual is the guidebook of this MATLAB software.

 This project is the creation of a software interface and data processing toolbox tailored to the specific needs of a neurobiology research group.
 The project scope and requirements were set in collaboration between Cognition and Intelligent Computing Research Institute and Laboratory of Student Training Innovation Programs.
 The software created is called receptorToolsGUI and is run within MATLAB, utilizing its image processing, user interface, and 3D rendering functionalities.